comwrap/adobe-commerce-feed-generator-app-builder/README.md

   Edit / Create New Feed form will contain form to save new Feed.

   Current elements:
-  * Feed Format - select - JSON | XML
+  * Feed Format - select - XML
-  * Feed Item: Big text field to have XML | JSON there with feed item body
+  * Feed Item: Big text field to have XML there with feed item body
   * Feed Header
   * Feed Footer
   * Store View - select with list of available store views on Adobe Commerce (websites also have to be there, but it is not possible to select them)